 Rule XIII also provides several exceptions to the layover requirement for special rules.
-First, a special rule may be considered the same day it is presented if it proposes only to waive the rules mandating that committee reports and conference reports be available for 72 hours.
+First, a special rule may be considered the same day it is formally presented if a draft of the proposed text had been available prior to the convening of that legislative day.
+A special rule may also be considered the same legislative day it is presented if it proposes only to waive the rules mandating that committee reports and conference reports be available for 72 hours.
 If the rule also sets the terms for the consideration of the matter, perhaps by waiving points of order, then the rule is required to lie over for one legislative day.